To give your car the best chance of passing its MOT first time, there are a few quick pre-MOT checks you can easily do yourself.

 Wipers and Washers

-Made sure that your windscreen washers work, and that your wipers aren’t showing any signs of wear or splitting.
+Made sure that your windscreen washers work, and that your aren’t showing any signs of wear or splitting.

 If your washer feed is blocked, then you will have to address this before the MOT test.